RobotSigmund/Video-ReEncode/README.md

 * Quality Setting of 22
 * Max bitrate of 10000kbit/s

-This will generally encode 1080p files with visually identical quality, but much smaller filesize.
+This will generally encode 1080p files with pretty much visually identical quality, but much smaller filesize.
 If you want even smaller files, and can accept small artifacts, adjust quality setting to 28.

 # FFmpeg